ubuntu-openstack/bigdata-novalxd/README.md

 #### Benchmarks and Jobs

-1. Terasort Benchmark: The classic mapreduce benchmark - but this time, it's a gigasort
+1. Terasort Benchmark: The classic mapreduce benchmark - but this time, it's a gigasort.
-2. Anomoly Detection and Machine Learning Job: <TODO description of job>
+2. Anomoly Detection and Machine Learning Job - a Spark job which identifies financial transaction anomalies via unsupervised learning.

 #### Deployment Toplogies